orstewar/ist346-content/labs/H.md

 ## Learning Objectives

-In this lab you will leard about networked storage and file systems by exploring them in three parts:
+In this lab you will learn about networked storage and file systems by exploring them in three parts:

 - PART 1: You will learn about the basics of networked storage using Samba.
 - PART 2: You will understand how network storage is actually deployed in an organization using with centralized authentication.
-- PARt 3: You will learn how cloud object based storage works, using Mineo, a Amazon S3 (Simple Storage Sercice) compatible file system.
+- PART 3: You will learn how cloud object based storage works, using Mineo, a Amazon S3 (Simple Storage Service) compatible file system.

+## Before you begin

+### Prep your lab environment.

+1. Open the PowerShell Prompt
+2. Change the working directory folder to `ist346-labs`
+`PS > cd ist346-labs`
+3. IMPORTANT: This lab requires access to Docker's internals, you must enter this command:
+`PS ist346-labs> $Env:COMPOSE_CONVERT_WINDOWS_PATHS=1`
+3. Update your git repository to the latest version:
+`PS ist346-labs> git pull origin master`
+4. Change the working directory to the `lab-H` folder:
+`PS ist346-labs> cd lab-H`

 ## Part 1: SMB and PAM

 In this first part we setup a simple SMB (Server Message Block) server using Samba.
 Samba allows us to share files on one system and make them accessible to another over a network.
-We will control access to the  files though Samba users and Linux PAM (Pluggable Authenitcation Modules).
+We will control access to the  files though Samba users and Linux PAM (Pluggable authenitcation modules).

 #### Goals